-Meredith Cole was the winner of the St. Martin’s Press/Malice Domestic competition and her first book, Posed for Murder, was nominated for an Agatha Award for Best First Mystery Novel.
-Her short stories have appeared in many anthologies and in Ellery Queen Mystery Magazine.
+Meredith Cole began her career as a filmmaker and now teaches writing.
+Her short stories and essays have appeared in various anthologies and magazines.
+She was the winner of the St. Martin’s Press/Malice Domestic competition and her first book, Posed for Murder, was nominated for an Agatha Award.

 Sara Collins, author of The Confessions of Frannie Langton, is of Jamaican descent, studied law at the London School of Economics and worked as a lawyer for seventeen years before turning to fiction writing.
 She completed a master of studies in creative writing at Cambridge University.

 Maya Corrigan, author of Crypt Suzette, taught writing, American literature, and detective fiction at Georgetown University and NOVA.
 Her Five-Ingredient Mysteries feature a café manager and her live-wire grandfather, the Codger Cook, solving murders in a Chesapeake Bay town.

 Deborah Crombie, author of A Bitter Feast, is a native Texan who has lived in both England and Scotland.
 She has garnered several awards and nominations for the Agatha, Macavity, and Edgar awards.

 Ellen Crosby is the author of thirteen novels.
 Her latest in the Virginia wine country mysteries is The Angels’ Share, featuring vineyard owner Lucie Montgomery.
 Her books have been nominated for the Mary Higgins Clark Award and the Library of Virginia People’s Choice Award.